Applications for the LeadBoston Class of 2021 are now open. Click here to apply.

 What are the benefits for the sponsoring employers?

 Employers that support an employee’s participation in LeadBoston:

-- Equip leaders with the skills needed to advance inclusion in their organization
+- Equip leaders with the skills needed to advance diversity, equity, and inclusion in their organization

 - Strengthen leaders’ ability to understand stakeholders’ needs, solve challenging problems, and make better business decisions.

-- Broaden employees’ access to key leaders, institutions, and professional contacts via the powerful LeadBoston network
+- Broaden organizational access to key leaders, institutions, and professional contacts via the powerful LeadBoston network

 - Reward high-potential individuals and prepare them for greater leadership responsibilities

 Sending an employee to LeadBoston makes Boston a better place to live, work, and thrive.
-Employers who sponsor participants will benefit from increased employee engagement and loyalty and a broadened network of local leaders.
+Employers who sponsor participants will benefit from increased employee engagement and loyalty.

 Your organization will be in good company, joining these civic-minded organizations that sponsor LeadBoston participants: